 No matter who you’re interacting with, the most important thing to remember is that you should work together with the other person to create an accessible environment.
 Keep in mind that deaf and hard of hearing people, especially those who are part of the Deaf community, may have certain cultural differences that appear while communicating.

-What Method Should I Use to Communicate with a Deaf or Harding of Hearing Person?
+How Should I Communicate with a Deaf or Hard of Hearing Person?

 Not all deaf and hard of hearing people prefer to communicate in the same way.
 Some might prefer to speak, and some might prefer to use writing.
 Their first language might be English, or it might be American Sign Language.
 Don’t assume anything.
 Instead, ask them how they want to proceed.
 They probably know exactly what they want from you.